Speed skating at the 1994 Winter Olympics

 Speed skating at the 1994 Winter Olympics, was held from 13 to 25 February.
 Ten events were contested at Hamar Olympic Hall.

 Medal summary

 Medal table

 Norway led the medal table in speed skating on home ice, led by Johann Olav Koss, who won three gold medals.
 Bonnie Blair was the most successful woman, with a pair of gold medals.
 Germany won the most total medals, with six, though only a single gold.

-Russia and Belarus, competing for the first time in the Winter Games as independent nations, won their first speed skating medals.
-The countries were previously part of the Soviet Union, which had taken 60 speed skating medals over 9 Olympics.
+Belarus won its first medal in speed skating, with the nation competing in the Winter Olympics for the first time.
+Russia competed not as the Soviet Union for the first time and clinched five medals, building on its huge speed skating tradition.